 Working with Lockheed Martin, QuantIC researchers are integrating TeraCAM™ with world-class unmanned aerial vehicles to map water content in a variety of crops (e.g.wheat and barley) using THz aerial imaging.

-QuantIC is collaborating with Gas Sensing Solutions to explore fabrication high sensitivity mid-infrared sensing layers to demonstrate the flexibility of our IndiPix technology platform.
+QuantIC is collaborating with Gas Sensing Solutions and Compound Semiconductor Technologies to explore fabrication high sensitivity mid-infrared sensing layers to demonstrate the flexibility of our IndiPix technology platform.

 Our A1 poster for schools to get kids excited about quantum physics!

 Check out this video on the electron diffraction tube that Quantum Buddy Helen Cammack made in partnership with SSERC and QuantIC

 QuantIC’s Professor Miles Padgett’s webinar for Physics teachers on the Double Slit experiment and what it really means for Quantum Physics.